Struggling With Hormonal Imbalance? 7 Natural Foods to Balance Women’s Hormones (2026 Guide)

 Source: WHO Lifestyle and Health Report 2022

-• Mood swings in women wander from one emotional condition to another, such as unease, anger, sadness, anxiety and extreme happiness.
-Although it is normal to experience some changes in moods, when they occur frequently and/or when the severity of the mood is excessive it becomes harmful to the life of a person or his/her relations with other people.
+- Mood swings in women from one emotional condition to another, such as unease, anger, sadness, anxiety and extreme happiness.
+Although it is normal to experience some changes in moods, when they occur frequently and/or when the severity of the mood is excessive it becomes harmful to the life of a person or individuals relations with other people.

-Eating the proper foods can help steady your hormones and get things back in balance.
+Eating the proper foods can help to steady your hormones and get things back in balance.

 Major Hormones in Women and Their Roles